VillanuevaK/PythonCheatSheet/README.md

 // Extend the array with another array (concatenate two arrays) let someOtherList = [4, 5, 6]
 nums.append(contentsOf: someOtherList) // [10, 1, 2, 1, 4, 5, 6]
+// if you just want to make a new copy: let combinedArray = array1 + array2

 // Pop the last element from the array let lastElement = nums.popLast() // Removes and returns 6